CLIENT

 Organized the experience around the objects users manage most often: machines, banks, locations, configurations, and related operational details.
 This helped reduce cognitive load and made the interface easier to navigate.

-Clearer change workflows
+Clearer workflows

 Operational context